ember-learn/guides-source/guides/release/tutorial/08-working-with-data.md

 In a production app, the data that we'd fetch would most likely come from a remote API server.
 To avoid setting up an API server just for this tutorial, we will put some JSON data into the `public` folder instead.
 That way, we can still request these JSON data with regular HTTP requests — just like we would with a real API server  — but without having to write any server logic.

 But where will the data come from?
-You can <a href="/downloads/data.zip" download="data.zip">download this data file</a>, where we have prepared some JSON data and bunlded them into a `.zip` file format.
+You can <a href="/downloads/data.zip" download="data.zip">download this data file</a>, where we have prepared some JSON data and bundled them into a `.zip` file format.
 Extract its content into the `public` folder.

 When you are done, your `public` folder should now have the following content:

-Commit: Hopefully fix deploy script to not re-create all screenshots
----